kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 This tab allows to customize any of the colors provided by the plugin.
 This includes class, team cup category and driver category colors.

-Each color has background and foreground part which are also shown in a little preview box.
+Each color has background and text part which are also shown in a little preview box.
+Background color is exported simply as `Color`, for example `Car.Class.Color`.
+Text color is exported as `TextColor`, for example `Car.Class.TextColor`.

-Again as with "Car settings" tab if the plugin detects new classes or categories they will be added to the list but for now you'll need to manually refresh the list by clicking the "Refresh" button.
+Again as with ["Car settings"](#car-settings) tab if the plugin detects new classes or categories they will be added to the list but for now you'll need to manually refresh the list by clicking the "Refresh" button.

-The colors also have same three level fallback system as "Car settings".
+The colors also have same [three level fallback system](#fallback-and-defaults) as ["Car settings"](#car-settings).
-Also "reset" and "remove" mean exact same things.
+Also ["reset" and "remove"](#reset-or-remove) mean exact same things.
+Base color data is provided for ACC and AMS2 to match in game class and category colors.

 <!-- ## Game specific config